antonvw/wex/ROADMAP.md

   and modules (wait for gcc-11)
 - start up with recent project, close project
   -> windows appear
+- update po files
 - no longer use wxTimer
+- allow text entry validator for stc_entry_dialog, see macro mode
+- del listview, stream when using queue, test case fails, as not all events are processed (move the queue from stream to del frame)